 While Investopedia shares this financial definition – an investment is an asset or item acquired with the goal of generating income or appreciation.

 When you invest in low-risk or medium-risk instruments, your number one goal is to preserve your capital.
 This means that whatever happens, you can always get your money back.

 With high-risk investments though, your number one goal is not capital preservation, it is to earn returns (if we’re being honest).
 This is because a lot of the time, the higher the risk associated with an investment, the higher the likely returns.
 Take the Crypto market for example.
 It is so volatile that anyone who invests in it knows that can lose a lot of money, but that they can also gain a lot.

-As an investor, just as the definitions shared above state, your job is to devote time, effort and energy to understand what you’re investing in.
+As an investor, just as the definitions shared above state, your job is to devote time, effort and energy to understanding what you’re investing in.

 Also, remember that the first definition shared states that you invest with the expectation of a worthwhile result.
 However, not all expectations are met in life.
 In investments, that happens too.

 I shared earlier how having a diversified portfolio helped cushion the pain of losing money in a particular investment.

 You want to do the same.
 To limit the loss of a lot of money at any given time, ensure that your portfolio is diversified.
 Create a ratio that works well for you at this stage of life.